 - Intestinal parasite

-Take fresh leaves of plant.
+Take fresh leaves of the plant.
 Wash well and dry completely.
 Pulverise to prepare powder.
 Take this powder (¼ to ½ teaspoon) with lukewarm water.

 - Stomach infections

 Take clean leaves and grind with few garlic pods.
 Take this with rice.